History of FC Basel (1965–2000): Ninety-ninth, missed promotion

 The 24 teams in the Nationalliga B were divided into two groups, a South/East and a West group.
-Basel were assigned to the West group.
+Basel was assigned to the West group.
 Also in this group were local rivals Old Boys.
 In the two local duals, Basel lost the away game against the Old Boys, 0–4, and could only manage a goalless draw against them in their home stadium.
 For Basel the season ran well, despite three defeats in the first six games, including this nasty defeat against the Old Boys, Basel had a good run staying unbeaten for the next 15 rounds, winning 11 of these matches.
 Basel then ended the Qualifying Phase in top position in the league table.
 In the 22 matches Basel totaled 31 points with 13 victories, five draws and four defeats.
 Basel qualified for the promotion stage and were assigned to group A. However, the promotion-relegation phase started badly; Basel could only draw four games and lost two from the first six games.
 Trainer Ernst August Künnecke was released from his position.
 The two former players Karl Odermatt and Bruno Rahmen took over as coaches ad interim until the end of the season.
 The results there after were better, but the gap to the leading teams could not be closed.
-The team ended their 14 matches in this stage with just four victories, six draws, suffering four defeats with 14 points in a very disappointing fourth position in the league table.
+The team finished the 14 matches in this stage with just four victories, six draws, suffering four defeats with 14 points in a very disappointing fourth position in the league table.
 Therefore, they missed their aim of promotion once again.

 In the second round of the Swiss Cup Basel were drawn away from home against lower-tier FC Einsiedeln and in the round of 64 away against lower tier FC Willisau.
 Both games were won easily (6–2 and 2–0).
 In the round of 32 Basel were drawn at home against Bulle and the game ended with a 1–1 draw after extra time.
 Basel secured the victory in the penalty shoot-out.
 In the next round they were drawn at home against FC Bern (5–1 victory).
 But in the quarterfinals Basel were drawn at home against Lugano.
 Because this match ended in a 2–3 defeat they were eliminated.
 Lugano continued and later reached the final, but in the final they were beaten 3–1, after extra time, by cup-winners Luzern.